po-studio/awestruck/README.md

 ## Vision
 My original goal for Awestruck was to further open source music development and composition with SuperCollider.
-My thought was that if compositions could be synthesized and manipulated in realtime by separate collaborators/clients, that this might open up new possibilities for music.
+My thought was that if compositions could be synthesized and manipulated in realtime by separate collaborators/clients, that this might open up new possibilities for music and further the case for algorithmic composition.
+With recent developments such as AutoGPT, I think the possibilities are endless.

 ### Next steps
 * Fix the broken prototype – WebRTC is not connecting as it previously was.
 Likely version related since I am dusting this off several years later